qingy1337/infer/README.md

 # infer

-A minimal CLI tool for piping anything into an LLM.
+A minimal CLI tool for piping anything into an LLM. written in pure C with minimal dependencies.
+The goal is to be as minimal as possible.

 ```bash
 ps aux | infer "what's eating memory"